kerimoyle/cellml-specification/reference/sectionC_interpretation.rst

    attribute on an :code:`import component` element.

 #.
 A component reference which is identical to the :code:`name` attribute on
-   a :code:`component` element SHALL be treated as a reference to that :code:`component` element.
+   a :code:`component` element in the same infoset SHALL be treated as a reference to that :code:`component` element.

 #.
 A component reference which is identical to the :code:`name` attribute on
    an :code:`import component` element SHALL be treated for the purposes of